INTERNATIONAL EXPERIENCE

 Study Abroad

 Most IB students complete their International Experience by studying abroad, either through McCombs or Texas Global.
-These programs generally fall into one of the following categories:
+These programs are generally either Semester-Long Exchange/Affiliate programs or Faculty-Led May Term/Summer programs.

 International Internships

-Global Career Launch programs put teams of undergraduates, graduate students, and faculty together to work or conduct research abroad on an issue or topic related to the host country.
-These programs typically include a stipend, and students with demonstrated/documented financial need are automatically eligible for a stipend of $4,000, in addition to other available financial support.
+Global Career Launch: These UT programs teams of undergraduates, graduate students, and faculty together to work or conduct research abroad on an issue or topic related to the host country.
+They typically include a stipend, and students with demonstrated/documented financial need are automatically eligible for a stipend of $4,000, in addition to other available financial support.
 More information on Global Carer Launch Programs is available through Texas Global.

-Students in Skills Track of the International Business Major may be able to satisfy their International Experience requirement through an “internationally facing” internship – one in wich the student is based in the United States but has a predominate focus on internationally-based projects .
-It is expected that these internship will include a substantial degree of international business responsibility including significant interaction with individuals and businesses outside the U.S.
+Internationally-Facing Internships: Students in Skills Track of the IB Major may be able to satisfy their International Experience requirement through an “internationally facing” internship, defined as one in which the student is based in the United States but has a predominate focus on internationally-based projects.
+If you are interested in this option please meet with CGB to discuss the opportunity prior to finalizing your plans.

 Alternative International Experiences

 Occasionally students satisfy their International Experience requirement through an alternative experience, such as volunteering abroad.
-Any alternative Intenrational Experinece is expected to have sufficient structure and cultural exposure to ensure the pupose of the requirement is met.
-These alternatives are experiences expected to be in the form of a single trip abroad of at least six weeks, and will be reviewed and approved by the IB faculty on a case-by-case basis.
-Students interested in completing an alternative international experinece should complete the International Experience Approval Form prior to travellling to inquire if/how the experinece may satisfy the requirement.
+Any alternative is expected to have sufficient structure and cultural exposure to ensure the purpose of the requirement is met.
+If you are interested in this option please meet with CGB to discuss the opportunity prior to finalizing your plans.

 Students Unable to Travel Abroad